yk-tanigawa/yk-tanigawa.github.io/_publications/2021-01-18-biomarkers.md

 ![biomarkers highlights 5](/files/2021/Biomarkers-Fig5.jpg)

-When we compare the predictive performance, multi-PRS showed improvements over single-trait snpnet PRS across many diseases, which we also replicated in FinnGen, suggesting both large case numbers and multi-trait modeling might complementary contribute to improving the power.
+When we compare the predictive performance, multi-PRS showed improvements over single-trait snpnet PRS across many diseases, which we also replicated in FinnGen, suggesting both large case numbers and multi-trait modeling might complementarily contribute to improving the power.

 This work was led by Nasa Sinnott-Armstrong, myself, and Dr. Manuel A. Rivas, with many contributions from colleagues.
 We thank UK Biobank, FinnGen, their participants, amazing collaborators, and colleagues, as well as funding.